kentatkda/QualiaAnalysis/README.md

 - Figs: here are stored graph results obtained from the experiment.

--runs: here are stored running functions and each are corresponded to the mode, which is defined in main.py.
+- runs: here are stored running functions and each are corresponded to the mode, which is defined in main.py.

+- save_datas: here are stored essential datas driven from research_for_3D_embeddings.ipynb or test_0708.ipynb

 - main.py: in this file, execute run.py, giving the fundamental params.

 ## To start
-1.
-enter the vertual environment
-or
-pip install -r requirements.txt
+1. enter the vertual environment or pip install -r requirements.txt

-2.run main.py
+2. run main.py